 And then there was the alligatoring.
-The vocabulary dictionary gives this description of alligatored….. having the appearance of alligator hide.
-I don't know anything about alligator hide but I think the rough finish is neat looking and it looks even better painted and distressed.
-I think the alligatoring has something to do with the varnish and heat…..maybe.
-I bet one of you can help me out.
+The vocabulary dictionary describes alligatored….. having the appearance of alligator hide.
+I don’t know anything about alligator hide, but I think the rough finish is neat-looking and looks even better painted and distressed.

-Chalk Finish
+Home Decor Chalk Finish from FolkArt

 I applied one coat of FolkArt Home Décor Chalk, color French Linen, to the table and decided the color was too light.
 No oomph.